Mustachioed-scapegoat599/Claude-Mythos-AI-Free-desktop/README.md

-# Claude Mythos AI Free Desktop — Long-Context AI Workspace
+# Claude Mythos AI Free Desktop

 **Claude Mythos AI Free Desktop** is an unofficial cross-platform desktop workspace designed for long-form AI conversations, code exploration, research, document review, and structured prompt workflows.
 It provides a focused Claude-style interface for users who want an AI assistant on Windows, macOS, or Linux without keeping a browser tab open.